ZeroCool940711/new-frontera/docs/source/index.rst

    topics/cluster-setup

 :doc:`topics/overview`
-    Understand what Frontera is and how it can help you.
+    Understand what new_frontera is and how it can help you.

 :doc:`topics/run-modes`
-    High level architecture and Frontera run modes.
+    High level architecture and new_frontera run modes.

 :doc:`topics/quick-start-single`
-    using Scrapy as a container for running Frontera.
+    using Scrapy as a container for running new_frontera.

 :doc:`topics/quick-start-distributed`
     with SQLite and ZeroMQ.

 :doc:`topics/cluster-setup`
-    Setting up clustered version of Frontera on multiple machines with HBase and Kafka.
+    Setting up clustered version of new_frontera on multiple machines with HBase and Kafka.

-Using Frontera
+Using new_frontera
 ==============

 .. toctree::